To read 400-word biographies of our associates based throughout Europe, click on a country below:

 After 30 years of Parisian life, Philippe recently moved to the countryside with his wife, who is a therapist and personal development trainer.
 They have three grown children.
 He enjoys gardening and nature, practices meditation, and writes poems and haiku.
 Philippe also is the author of a French-language book about people’s relationship with money, entitled Twelve Principles to Make Money Work for You.

-*LYDIA SIMON is an executive coach and consultant who works with senior managers and executives, supporting clients and coachees in managing changes and transitions by keeping a clear focus on both business success and personal values.
-She delivers consulting and coaching in German, English, and Dutch.
+*LYDIA SIMON is an executive coach, facilitator, and consultant who works with managers individually and with teams and across all managerial levels.
+She enables her coachees and participants to efficiently manage changes and transitions by keeping a clear focus on both business success and personal values.
+Her strength is evident in engagements with a cross-cultural or cross-functional focus, consistent with her decades of professional experience.

 Born in Germany, Lydia earned a Ph.D. in chemistry during 1993 from Heinrich-Heine University in Düsseldorf.
-During her studies she lived in London and the U.S. In 1998, she earned an MBA degree from Bradford Management Center in the U.K. She gained certification as a professional coach in 2010.
-Lydia is certified by the NeuroLeadership Institute as a brain-based coach, and by Hogan in the use of its assessment tool.
+During her studies she also lived in London and the United States.
+In 1998, she gained an MBA degree from Bradford Management Center in the U.K. She acquired her certification as a professional coach from I-Coach Academy, and she’s also certified as a brain-based coach by the Neuro-Leadership Institute.
+She facilitates and coaches equally well in German and English.

-Lydia started her career in R&D. She worked for Boehringer Ingelheim and Agfa-Gevaert AG, successfully managing research and product development projects.
+Lydia started her career in R&D, working for Boehringer Ingelheim and Agfa-Gevaert AG.
 After gaining her MBA, she focused on production and technology at Bayer AG, assessing innovation projects to prepare for major strategic investment decisions.
 She then moved into operational management, and worked for more than six years as plant manager and quality manager in production, first in Belgium and later in China.

-With Bayer in China, Lydia helped to bring on-line a worldclass production plant for engineering plastics.
-She successfully managed a team of Chinese managers and designed and optimized processes and interfaces within the plant.
-Later she created a customer service center for plastics, linking product development with marketing and sales.
+After joining Bayer in China, Lydia participated in the start-up of a worldclass production plant for engineering plastics, successfully managing a team of Chinese talents to optimize processes and interfaces within the plant.
+Later she created a customer service center for plastics, linking and training the teams of production, marketing, and sales.
 During her final four years in China, she moved into product development.
-Within a short time she built a Chinese Innovation team, which she linked to the Western Innovation hubs and thus formed a global Innovation network for Bayer MaterialScience.
-In 2015, Lydia moved back to her native Germany and, for Bayer’s Covestro Group, she took over the role of global sustainability manager.
+Within a short time she built a highly effective Chinese innovation team that became the Asian hub of the global innovation network for Bayer MaterialScience.
+In 2015, Lydia returned to her native Germany in the role of global sustainability manager for Bayer/Covestro.

 A German native, Svenja graduated from the University of Applied Sciences (Hamburg) in nutritional and economic sciences.
 Her initial professional trainings were in systemic family therapy and systemic coaching & supervision.
 From the University of Middlesex (London) she gained a Postgraduate Certificate in Professional Development (Coaching).
 From the World Wide Association of Business Coaches (WABC), she graduated as a Chartered Business Coach.
 Svenja is one of only two Certified Master Coaches in Germany, as recognized by the European Mentoring & Coaching Council (EMCC).